Yeshua0709/Yeshua0709/README.md

 - 🌱 I’m currently learning Javascript and React.js
 - 💞️ I’m looking for project collaborations  || intern-related stacks
 - 📫 DM me in Facebook Yeshua Miguel Abrenica
-- I'm a 3rd-year BSIT student.
+- I'm a Magna Cum Laude BSIT Graduate from Mapua University
 <!---
 Yeshua0709/Yeshua0709 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.